Harry Potter & the Philosopher's Stone: Take Two

 At that moment, Madam Pomfrey bustled over.

-"You've had nearly fifteen minutes, now out!" she said firmly.
+"You've had fifteen minutes, now out!" she said firmly.

 After a decent night's sleep, Harry felt nearly back to normal.